ADGEfficiency/energy-py/readme.md

 ### Agents

-energy_py is currently focused on a high quality impelementation of DQN and along with naive and heuristic agents for comparison.
+energy_py is currently focused on a high quality impelementation of DQN ([ref Mnih et. al (2015)](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf)) and along with naive and heuristic agents for comparison.

 DQN was chosen because:
 - it is an established algorithm,